Battle of Ayta ash-Sha'b: First attempted incursion

-Less than two hours after the capture of the two soldiers, the IDF sent a force of tanks and armored personnel carriers across the border following a dirt track, through an olive grove called Khallat al-Warda, leading to Ayta ash-Sha'b.
-The force was ordered to capture a Hizbullah post and to take control of the exit roads from the town, in case the abducted soldiers were still there.
+Less than two hours after the capture of the two soldiers, the IDF sent a force of tanks and armored personnel carriers across the border following a dirt track, through an olive grove called Khallat Warda, leading to Ayta ash-Sha'b.
+The force was ordered to capture a Hezbollah post and to take control of the exit roads from the town, in case the abducted soldiers were still there.
 Only 70 meters into Lebanese territory, a Merkava heavy battle tank drove over a remote-controlled mine.
 The tank was destroyed and its four crewmen were killed instantly, and the mission to capture the access roads to the town was quickly abandoned.
-Hizbullah fire prevented the extraction of the destroyed tank and the remains of the four soldiers just inside Lebanese territory for several days.
+Hezbollah fire prevented the extraction of the destroyed tank and the remains of the four soldiers just inside Lebanese territory for several days.
 A fifth soldier was killed and two soldiers wounded in the effort.
 Defence Minister Amir Peretz, who watched the tank exploding live on his monitor, was stunned.
 It was later described as the "Zidane effect" that cemented Israel's resolve towards going to war.

+Shelling and displacement of the population

+On the evening of 12 July, IDF Northern Command contemplated sending paratroopers to Ayta ash-Sha'b "to conduct arrests".
+This was postponed because of a lack of intelligence.
+During the first week the fighting was limited to exchanges of fire over the border.
+The original Israeli plan deemed it unnecessary to occupy Lebanese territory to rid the border of Hezbollah.

+Israel started shelling Ayta ash-Sha'b about an hour after the cross-border raid.
+Around 03.00 the following morning 13/7 the Israeli Air Force started attacking ground targets in south Lebanon.
+A few hours later Hizbullah retaliated by firing off rockets at targets in northern Israel.
+Within one hour, Israel suffered its first civilian fatality.

+The IDF used the air force, both aircraft and attack helicopters, and artillery fire.
+The Lebanese fighters fired rockets, guided missiles, mortars, Katyusha rockets and heavy machine guns at Israeli towns and IDF positions.